Tux/Text-CSV_XS/doc/CSV_XS.md

         $csv->print ($fh, [ map { $_ // "\\N" } @$row ]);
         }

-note that this will not work as expected when choosing the backslash (`\`) as `escape_char`, as that will cause the `\` to need to be escaped by yet another `\`,  which will cause the field to need quotation and thus ending up as `"\\N"` instead of `\N`.
+Note that this will not work as expected when choosing the backslash (`\`) as `escape_char`, as that will cause the `\` to need to be escaped by yet another `\`,  which will cause the field to need quotation and thus ending up as `"\\N"` instead of `\N`.
 See also [`undef_str`](#undef_str).

     csv (out => "foo.csv", in => sub { $sth->fetch }, undef_str => "\\N");

-these special sequences are not recognized by  Text::CSV\_XS  on parsing the CSV generated like this, but map and filter are your friends again
+These special sequences are not recognized by  Text::CSV\_XS  on parsing the CSV generated like this, but map and filter are your friends again

     while (my $row = $csv->getline ($fh)) {